tannerdolby/tannerdolby/README.md

 🤔 I’m looking for help with becoming more informed about #11ty

-💬 Ask me about anything I've made on [Codepen.io](https://codepen.io/tannerdolby) or anything you'd like
+💬 Ask me about projects I've made on [Codepen.io](https://codepen.io/tannerdolby) or anything you'd like

-😄 Pronouns: He/Him

 ⚡ Fun fact: I play the piano 🎹